abdullahmujahidali/JavaScript/0.JavaScript/README.md

 ## Hoisting:

-Hoisting is a phenomena in JavaScript in which we can access variables and functions even before we have initialized it without any error, we are doing all this just because of `execution context`
+Hoisting is a phenomena in JavaScript in which we can access variables and functions even before we have initialized it without any error, we are doing all this just because of `execution context`.

 Example 1: